TeaEngineering/libchronicle/README.md

 ## Bindings

-This repository contains command line C utilities, as well as language bindings (.so+.q) for kdb.
+This repository contains command line C utilities, `shmmain` as well as language bindings `shmipc.so` for kdb.
 Planned:
 - python
 - nodejs